 Are you searching for French last names that have made a lasting impression on pop culture?
 The surname Moulin is one that many are probably familiar with.
 It is derived from “Molina,” a Latin word that refers to the occupational moniker for a mill worker or a miller.
 A cabaret in Paris called Moulin Rouge is incredibly famous as the place where the modern can-can dance was born.

 In French, Noyer is a word that has the meaning of “walnut.”
 This French last name is said to be a transliteration of “Nogueira,” a Galacian name that means “walnut tree.”
 Noyer is used by those who reside close to walnut trees.

 The French last name Paquet carries the meaning of “bundle.”
-It is an occupational last name and was used by individuals who gathered firewood, tied it up into bundles of wood, and then would sell them.
+It is an occupational last name and was used by individuals who gathered firewood, tied it up into bundles of wood, and then sold them.

 If you are on the prowl for French last names that connote a certain steadfastness about them, take a look at Perreault.
 This surname has the meaning of “stone.”
 A known namesake is Mathieu Perreault, a pro ice hockey player who’s played for many NHL teams.